 Long-term investors in Amazon stock who believed in the business’ fundamentals made incredible returns.
 And while some Amazon speculators made money, there were multiple occasions where the stock had large sell-offs—usually as a result of a negative article or report.

 From December 1999 to September 2001, Amazon declined 94%.
-Investors who believed in the company and we’re committed to the long-term strategy (and ignored the short term fluctuations) would have been rewarded with a slice of the $1.47 TRILLION gain of market value increase.
+Investors who believed in the company and were committed to the long-term strategy (and ignored the short-term fluctuations) would have been rewarded with a slice of the $1.47 trillion gain of market value increase.
 Apple, the largest company in the world today, also had large sell-offs before reaching where it is today.
 Its stock declined 81% from April 1991 to December 1997.

 In 2019, Tesla CEO Elon Musk sent an email to Tesla employees encouraging them to “ignore stock price” as it soared to new highs in a market rally.
 “Ultimately, I think Tesla will be worth considerably more than it is today, but there is a constant debate as to whether that means the value should be higher now or later.”
 Elon is not the only big-business CEO to remind stakeholders to ignore the volatility and short-term whims.

 He concluded his email by encouraging his employees to focus on what’s important—the operations of the business, as this will eventually accurately reflect in the stock price.
-“This is the unfortunate consequence of being a publicly traded company.
+“This is the unfortunate consequence of being a publicly-traded company.
 So it goes.
 Heads-down execution is the right thing to focus on now.”

 We’ve all heard of bubbles.
 Wikipedia’s definition is “a situation in which asset prices appear to be based on implausible or inconsistent views about the future.”
 So, basically artificial, speculative, makes-no-sense hype.

 At the peak of the infamous tulip mania in 1637, some tulips sold for more than 10 times the annual income of a skilled artisan.
 When the bubble burst, it became practically worthless.
-This is an extreme example, but these bubbles happen all the time in smaller scales in the stock market.
+This is an extreme example, but these bubbles happen all the time on smaller scales in the stock market.
 And keep in mind, market cap valuations are correlated to the stock price.